Boruto: Naruto the Movie: Plot

-The film opens with a battle between ninja Sasuke Uchiha and an unknown adversary being watched by another enemy.
-The plot then moves to the protagonist from the Naruto series, Naruto Uzumaki, who has become "the Seventh Hokage", the leader of the village of Konohagakure.
-He is married to Hinata Uzumaki and has two children, Boruto Uzumaki and Himawari Uzumaki.
-Boruto, Sarada Uchiha (Sasuke Uchiha and Sakura Haruno 's daughter), and a child named Mitsuki (Orochimaru's son) become an elite ninja team under their teacher, Konohamaru Sarutobi.
-Boruto is upset at Naruto for focusing more on being Hokage than on their family.
+In the fifteen years since the Fourth Great Ninja War and Naruto Uzumaki and Sasuke Uchiha's final showdown, the village of Konohagakure is thriving under the Seventh Hokage Naruto Uzumaki.
+He is married to Hinata Hyuga and has two children, Boruto Uzumaki and Himawari Uzumaki.
+Boruto, Sarada Uchiha—Sasuke Uchiha and Sakura Haruno's daughter—and a mysterious child named Mitsuki have become an elite ninja team under their teacher, Konohamaru Sarutobi.
+Boruto is truly upset at Naruto for focusing more on his job as Hokage than on their family.

-Sasuke returns to the village to warn Naruto about the powerful opponent he faced earlier.
-After Naruto misses Himawari's birthday, Boruto meets Sasuke and asks him to train him so that he can become strong enough to surpass Naruto.
-Sasuke agrees on the condition that Boruto performs the Rasengan technique, which he then learns from Konohamaru.
-Sasuke then honors his promise and helps Boruto prepare for the upcoming Chunin Exam, a test taken by young ninjas.
-Boruto, hoping to convince Naruto to spend more time with him, is tempted to cheat on the exam by using a prototype device, Kote, that stores each type of jutsu.
-It was given to him by the arrogant scientist Katasuke, who wanted his experiment to gain publicity for marketing purposes before Naruto shot down the proposal.
-In the exams, Naruto catches Boruto cheating and disqualifies his son.
-Before Naruto leaves the arena, the two figures Sasuke previously encountered, Kinshiki Otsutsuki and Momoshiki Otsutsuki, appear and destroy it.
+Sasuke returns to the village to warn Naruto about a powerful opponent he faced earlier.
+Fully enraged after Naruto misses Himawari's birthday, Boruto meets Sasuke and asks him to train him so that he can become strong enough to surpass Naruto.
+Sasuke agrees only on the condition that Boruto performs the Rasengan technique, which he then learns from Konohamaru.
+Frustrated with the difficulty of learning the perfect Rasengan, Boruto uses a Scientific Ninja Tool to impress Sasuke.
+The tool was given to him by the arrogant scientist Katasuke, who wanted his experiment to gain publicity for marketing purposes before Naruto rejected the proposal.
+Despite Boruto's dishonesty, Sasuke honors his promise and helps him prepare for the upcoming Chunin Exam, a test taken by young ninjas.